-- Once you are happy with the assortment use the hot glue to stick all the items into place.
-Begin gluing from either the bottom left- or right-hand corner of your open wooden box/shelf.
-This will then provide the support for the following pieces.
+- Once you are happy with the assortment, use the hot glue to stick all the items into place.
+Begin glueing from either the bottom left- or right-hand corner of your open wooden box/shelf.
+This will then provide support for the following pieces.

 - Use the leaves to fill in any unnecessary gaps.

-- Place the insect love shack in your desired location, make sure that it is elevated from the ground so it doesn’t get too much humidity.
-Remember when choosing a location, chose a place that is sheltered from wind, heavy rain, birds and other possible hazards.
+- Place the insect love shack in your desired location; make sure that it is elevated from the ground to get too much humidity.
+When choosing a site, choose a place sheltered from wind, heavy rain, birds, and other possible hazards.

 ‘Bee’ Happy With Bees!

-If your focus is native bees, then take into consideration that different bee species require different sized ‘bee holes’ for shelter and egg-laying.
+If your focus is native bees, then consider that different bee species require different sized ‘bee holes’ for shelter and egg-laying.
 Try to space the holes at least 1-2cm apart and never drill entirely through the wooden block or log.
 These beautiful native bees from Brazil were happy to use a pipe for their home.
-The pipe was then protected.
+The tube was then protected.

 Food for Thought